 The audio podcasts can be found on the BIHIMA web site (bihima.com).

 We were asked to attend the meeting and record the round table.

-As with any such event – especially in London – there was a lot of planning involved.
+As with any such event there is a lot of planning involved (especially in London!) .
 It starts by selecting a room that works for both the summit itself and all the kit required for the recording.
 We also have to ensure we can get early enough access to set-up and test everything.
-London – and most buildings there – were never designed and built with loading and unloading all our AV equipment in mind.
+Most of the buildings in London were never designed and built with loading and unloading all our AV equipment in mind.